cornell-ece2300/ece2300-docs/docs/ece2300-fpga-primer.md

 how many resources our design needs.
 For this class, we'll approximate a design's area by how many FPGA resources it uses.

-Navigate to _Processing -> Compilation Reports_.
+Navigate to _Processing -> Compilation Report_.
 In the tab that opens up, under _Fitter -> Resource Section_, click on _Resource Usage Summary_.
 This will open up a report that shows you how many resources are being used on the FPGA.
 Here, we can see that 1 ALM is needed for our logic, and